toffmee/aws-vpc-peerings-graphed/README.md

 Make sure that:

 1. AWS Config has been enabled on all accounts you want to graph data from
-2. AWS Config is configured to record VPC Peering Connections
+2. AWS Config is configured to record VPC Peering Connections (Optionally VPCs)
 3. An organization-wide Config aggregator has been created

 You can see how to setup Config from this [Blog post](https://aws.amazon.com/blogs/mt/org-aggregator-delegated-admin/) and from the [Developer guide](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html)

 ## Usage

 1. Query the Config aggregator for VPC peering data, AWS Config > Advanced Queries > Query editor

 ```SQL
 SELECT
   accountId,